 As a result, you don’t get to meet your friends and family as much as you’d like.
 And it can gradually create a distance between you and your loved ones.

 Don’t worry; there are ways you can cope with it.
-For example, you can spend some time working on your time management and taking time for things that matter.
+For example, you can work on your time management to take time for things that matter.
 And if your friends and family understand, they can work as a support system you might need.

 After all, it is tough when you start working the 2nd or 3rd shift.
 And you need all the support you can get from your loved ones.